-- F. Other methodologies for the calculation of shared parking requirements.
-In lieu of using the table in this section, the minimum total number of required parking spaces may be determined using other acceptable methodologies, as reviewed and approved by the city. - G. All shared parking agreement applications shall be accompanied by an application fee sufficient to cover all costs associated with the review and processing of such application.
-The amount of the application fee and cost recovery shall be as set forth in the fee schedule adopted by resolution of the City Council, as per Article 3, Division 2, Section 3-202 of these LDRs. - A. General.
-Shared parking shall be encouraged to permit a reduction in the total number of required parking spaces when a development is occupied by two (2) or more uses which typically do not experience peak parking demands at the same time.
-Parking spaces serving uses possessing divergent operating hours, may share parking spaces with another use on the same site or within six hundred (600) feet of the proposed use, provided that the area where the sharing occurs is not heavily impacted by a parking shortage.
-Such shared parking may be approved administratively unless the use otherwise requires approval as a special exception or conditional use.
+- I. Other methodologies for the calculation of shared parking requirements.
+In lieu of using the table in this section, the minimum total number of required parking spaces may be determined using other acceptable methodologies, as reviewed and approved by the city. - J. All shared parking agreement applications shall be accompanied by an application fee sufficient to cover all costs associated with the review and processing of such application.
+The amount of the application fee and cost recovery shall be as set forth in the fee schedule adopted by resolution of the City Council, as per article 3, division 2, section 3-202 of these LDRs.